eresearchqut/status/README.md

 ## Automated Scripts
-It is always good to understand how the information are updated and displayed, reduce the possibility of causing issues or errors when [updating service detail](#updating-service-detail).
+It is always beneficial to understand how the information are updated and displayed, reduce the possibility of causing issues or errors when [updating service detail](#updating-service-detail).

+Scripts are either executed automatically when the build action is triggered by commit and push, or time interval based.

 ### List of scripts
+- [incidents.sh](./incidents.sh) - Updates current and past incidents.
+Executes when either [incidents.csv](./incidents.csv) or [past_incidents.csv](./past_incidents.csv) is updated.
+- [status.sh](./status.sh) - Updates service list in operational status component, detects if service is down by using basic http or port.
+Executes every 60 seconds.
+- [planned_maintenance.sh](./planned_maintenance.sh) - Updates planned maintenances component.
+Executes when [planned_maintenance.csv](./planned_maintenance.csv) is updated.

 ## Updating Service Detail
 In fact, there are no code modification required when services (name and address) need to be updated, unless health check method also need to be updated.